zenorocha/liferay-learn/docs/commerce/2.x/en/managing-a-catalog/warehouse-reference-guide.md

 | Longitude | Warehouse's Longitude |

 If there is more than one warehouse, repeat these steps to add the others.

+A warehouse's geolocation is used to calculate shipping costs based on distance.
+See [Using the Variable Rate Shipping Method](../sales/using-the-variable-rate-shipping-method.md) for more information.

 ## Additional Information